alioualarbi/Python-Ethtical-Hacking--DoS-attack-against-a-WiFi-network-/README.md

 # Python-Ehtical-Hacking

+These a simple Python script, runs a denial service attack or DoS attack against a WiFi network.

-You need to have these two tools to run trhe script
+You need to have these two tools

 ## 1) Kali Linux OS –
 Kali Linux is one of the best operating system based on UNIX having more than 1000s of pre-installed tools based on network/forensics/webapp etc. Kali Linux is an open source OS having monolithic type kernel and available in both 32-bit and 64-bit architecture.